arivarsi/arivarsi/README.md

 Software Engineer
 ------------------

-I am a  Lead team  participant  who is equipped with strong  Software Development, Design,  Analysis and  Planning skills adhering to best practices and standards.
+I am a Team Lead team who is equipped with strong  Software Development, Design,  Analysis and  Planning skills adhering to best practices and standards.
 I have an understanding of interpreting business rules , Service level agreements  to bring quality compliant software.
 I have Dotnet based  Fullstack Software Engineering experience that  expands into cloud infrastructure management.
 I also have cloud platforms and DevOps Software Engineering practical experience .